damonreeve/hyde/how-optimizer-works.md

 ## Distributed Architecture

-Optimizer architecture is separated into Optimizer run-time nodes that are a stateless, distributed set of services that can be deployed into any data-center, and central services for deep level analysis and model maintenance.
+Optimizer architecture is separated into Optimizer run-time nodes that are a stateless, distributed set of services that can be deployed into any data-center, and central services for analysis and model training.

 ## Simple Implementation

-Optimizer run-time nodes will generally be co-located inside or near a clients data-center to reduce any connectivity latency between the Optimizer service and the client's platform.
+Optimizer nodes will generally be co-located inside or near a clients data-center to reduce any connectivity latency between the Optimizer service and the client's platform.
 Read more about [Deployment Scenario's](deployment-scenarios).

 ## 5-Step run-time process